QwenLM/Qwen2.5/docs/source/run_locally/llama.cpp.md

 :`-sp` or `--special`: Show the special tokens.
 :`-i` or `--interactive`: Enter interactive mode.
 You can interrupt model generation and append new texts.
-:`-i` or `--interactive-first`: Immediately wait for user input.
+:`-if` or `--interactive-first`: Immediately wait for user input.
 Otherwise, the model will run at once and generate based on the prompt.
 :`-p` or `--prompt`: In interactive mode, it is the contexts based on which the model predicts the continuation.
 :`--in-prefix`: String to prefix user inputs with.
 :`--in-suffix`: String to suffix after user inputs with.